 Specific justifications are given in the following with the requirement number given in the heading.

-(1) Multiple Scattering in the Inner Layers
+1.)
+Multiple Scattering in the Inner Layers

-The precision with which we can point to the interaction vertex is determined by the position resolution of the PXL detector layers and by the effects of multiple scattering in the material the particles have to traverse.
-The beam pipe and the first PXL layer are the two elements that have the most adverse effect on pointing resolution.
-We have chosen a radius of 2 cm for a new beam pipe with a wall thickness of 750 m, equivalent to 0.21% of a radiation length.
+The precision with which the detector can point to the interaction vertex is determined by the position resolution of the PXL detector layers and by the effects of multiple scattering in the material the particles have to traverse.
+The beam pipe and the first PXL layer are the two elements that have the most profound effect upon the pointing resolution.
+The pointing resolution

+The new beam pipe has a radius of 2 cm with a wall thickness of 750 m, equivalent to 0.21% of a radiation length.
 The two PXL layers will be at a radius of 2.5 cm and 8 cm, respectively.

-The total thickness of the first PXL layer must be smaller than 0.65% of a radiation length.
+The total transverse thickness of the first PXL layer must be smaller than 0.65% of a radiation length.
+In a small solid angle area the walls of the sectors will contribute to a considerable larger radiation length; this area is in order few percent and can be excluded in the analysis.
 The radiation lengths of the two innermost structures, the beam pipe and the first PXL layer, are verifiable design parameters.

-(2,3) Internal Alignment and Stability
+2,3,4.)
+Internal Alignment and Stability

-The PXL sensor positions need to be known and need to be stable over a long time period in order not to have a negative effect on the pointing resolution.
-The alignment between PXL layers 1 and two , within one sector needs to be better than 30 m .
+The PXL sensor positions need to be known and need to be stable over the course of a run in order not to have a negative effect on the pointing resolution.
+The alignment between PXL layers 1 and 2 , within one sector needs to be better than 30 m .
 The stability for a sector needs to be better than 30 m (envelope).

-The relative positions of the pixels will be measured with a coordinate measuring machine (CMM).
+The relative positions of the pixels within a sector will be measured with a coordinate measuring machine (CMM) with an anticipated envelope accuracy of <30 microns.
 Stability against thermal expansion induced changes will be measured with TV holography and a capacitive probe.
-Stability against cooling air induced vibration will be measured in the final PXL assembly with a capacitive probe.
+Stability against cooling-air induced vibration will be measured in the final PXL assembly with a capacitive probe.

-The internal stability of IST and SSD relative to PXL should be determined to better than 300 m.
-Those parameters can be determined from cosmic ray measurements.
-Relative alignment of IST to IST components and relative alignment of SSD to SSD components will be mapped with a CMM.
-Final alignment of detector system to detector system will be determined from cosmic ray measurements,
+The internal placement and stability of the IST and SSD relative to the PXL should be determined to better than 300 m (envelope).
+This refers to hardware limitations and requirements and not e.g. to off-line software relative alignment efforts.

+Those parameters can be determined from system parameters and cosmic ray measurements.
+Relative internal alignment of the IST components and internal alignment of the SSD components will be mapped with a CMM with typical errors of a couple of tens of microns.
+Final alignment of detector system to detector system will be determined from cosmic ray measurements and off-line alignment analysis.

+The relative stability of SSD and IST to pixel is verifiable by mechanical modeling of the Inner detector Support structure.
+The mechanical construction will be built to such specs that guarantees the SSD and IST ladder position will be known to such initial accuracy.

-(4) PXL Integration Time
+5) PXL Integration Time